 Development projects sites can be designed to increasing pervious areas, for example by utilizing a landscaped area in between impervious areas as a storm drainage treatment feature, so that stormwater can be absorbed into the ground and naturally cleansed by soil and plants.
 All development projects are required to consider site design features appropriate to the development.

 Also called Hydromodification Management or HM, this measure ensures that runoff from developed areas matches flow durations (long-term temporal patterns of volume and rate) of the pre-project runoff.

 - All projects are to consider HM on the site through site design features.
 Projects creating or replacing one acre or more of impervious surface and located in HM control areas (Map) are also required to implement the HM Standard for flow duration control.
 (Hydromodification Fact Sheet)

-- On-site flow duration control involves detaining increased runoff and discharging the detained volume through a special outlet structure, which may be sized using the Bay Area Hydrology Model (BAHM), a software tool specifically designed for this purpose.
+- On-site flow duration control involves detaining increased runoff and discharging the detained volume through a special outlet structure, which may be sized using the current (2013) version of the Bay Area Hydrology Model (BAHM), a software tool specifically designed for this purpose.